 Vice-President, Innovation at the Canadian Medical Association (CMA)

 Deborah leads the design and implementation of innovation strategies and projects.
 She has held a number of leadership roles with CMA and its subsidiary company Joule that included publishing, leadership training for physicians, health science accreditation and a clinical reference service for physicians.
 During her career, she has worked at the University of Cambridge, University of Alberta and at the Organization of Economic Cooperation and Development in Paris.
 Deborah has been a mentor in CLK’s Leadership in Training (LIT) program since 2016.
+Deborah is currently Chair of Christie Lake Kids' Program Committee.

 Anthony has over 15 years of legal experience.
 He is currently the Assistant General Counsel and Assistant Corporate Secretary at NAV CANADA.
 In addition to providing general day-to-day legal advice, he is the lead counsel for the Company’s Finance, Pension Investments and Treasury Departments.
 He is also a member of the Board Secretariat Department.
 Prior to joining NAV CANADA, Anthony worked at two national law firms and at one of Bermuda’s leading law firms where he had a general commercial and securities practice with an emphasis on corporate finance and M&A. He also advised clients on corporate governance, regulatory and stock exchange compliance matters.